-- Annual priority deadline is February 1 to begin in July. - Applications received after the deadline will be reviewed for the wait list and for the following semester. - IAIA reserves the right to extend the application deadline.
+- Annual priority deadline is December 15 and the final deadline is April 15 to begin in July. - Applications received after the deadline will be reviewed for the wait list and for the following semester. - IAIA reserves the right to extend the application deadline.